gkbrk/apt-encoder/README.txt

    The program needs pictures encoded in the PGM format [1].
 You can use an image editor, such as GIMP, in order to create these files.
 The format needed by the program is P2, also known as the 'Text' encoding of PGM.
-Please note that some image encoders might put a comment line that starts with '#'.
-You will need to remove that with a text editor before using the program.

    The images will need to have a width of 909 pixels, and they can have any height.
 The program can handle images of different heights.
 If two images